ilaa-1505/Explainable-RAG-System/README.md

 🔗 **[https://huggingface.co/spaces/Ilaa-1505/Explainable-RAG-System](https://huggingface.co/spaces/Ilaa-1505/Explainable-RAG-System)**
 > If the Space is sleeping, it may take ~30 seconds to wake up on first visit.
 Startup may also be slow as the embedding model and reranker weights load into memory.
-> Groq free tier rate limits apply — if you get no response, wait a minute and try again.
+> Groq free tier rate limits apply, if you get no response, wait a minute and try again.

 Most RAG systems are black boxes.
 You type a question, get an answer, and have no idea what happened in between.